Leadership and Communication Program for Senior Supervisors (LCSS) - Center for Executive Education

 The Course

-The Leadership and Communication Program for Senior Supervisors is a hands-on, results oriented program for senior supervisors who want to improve their leadership and communication skills.
-This program is designed to help senior supervisors better know themselves, understand and manage the strengths and biases they bring to their workgroups, and develop critical skills for leading others.
-By the end of the course, participants will create personal leadership development plans incorporating the many techniques and insights gained.
+This is a hands-on workshop for people managers who want to improve their leadership and communication skills.
+The LCMS course is designed to help managers know themselves better, understand and manage the strengths and biases they bring to their workgroups, and develop critical skills for leading others.
+By the end of the course, participants will create personal leadership development plans incorporating techniques and insights gained.
+We will focus on what managers can do to create a climate of trust, empowerment, confidence, and commitment.

 What you'll learn during this workshop

-- Critical Conversations: High performing organizations engage in critical conversations that focus effort and facilitate joint action.
-Participants will learn how to engage in focusing discussions that tie employee actions to the organization’s mission, vision, guiding principles and strategic objectives, and unifying discussions that create empowering work climates that align employee behaviors.
+• Focusing Conversations: High performing organizations engage in conversations that focus effort and facilitate joint action.
+Participants will learn how to engage in focusing discussions that tie employee and team actions to the organization’s mission.

-- Performance Feedback: Participants will learn how to provide performance feedback in a way it can be heard and is useful to their employees.
+• Performance Feedback: Participants will learn to provide performance feedback that can be heard and is useful to their employees.
 Each participant will have an opportunity to role-play performance feedback for real-world scenarios.

 The Faculty